ckjr/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be able to hold up to 1000 tags per person.
+6. Should be able to save at every change.
+7. Should be able to handle all possible errors correctly at each input.
+8. Should be able to give a response to each input within the second.
+9. Should encrypt the addressBook to protect privacy.
+10. Should be able to import and export address books.
+11. Should be able to add functions easily without changing much of the existing code.
+12. Should not take too much memory during runtime.
+13. Should have a working backup of the current address book in the event of data corruption.

 ## Appendix D : Glossary